vsatyakiran/Customer-Churn-Prediction-and-Recommendation-Engine/README.md

 - step7 : Select the JSON (application/json) from the dropdown
 - step8 : Enter the input data in JSON format

-The following can features values can take only the following values:
+The following features can take only the following values:

 `gender = Male/Female`
 `payment_method = Cash/Credit Card/Bank Transfer/PayPal`